G-Corp/wok_async_message_handler/README.md

 * WokAsyncMessageHandler.MessagesEnqueuers.Ecto :
 module (macro to "use") to enqueue messages in database using Ecto, for asynchonous send to kafka by wok producer
-When you execute mix setup, a default enqueur is created for your project.
+When you execute mix setup, a default enqueur "YourApp.Wok.Gateway" is created for your project.
 A mix task allows to generate serializers for your ecto schema.

 * WokAsyncMessageHandler.MessagesHandlers.Ecto :